 Summative cut scores mirror the state’s benchmark, which makes it is easy to see how close students are to being proficient on state tests with the benchmark reports:

-- Student Test Reports (download and print each student or by class),
+- Student Test Reports may be downloaded and printed for each student or by class,

-- Item Response Reports (student answers to each question with key),
+- Item Response Reports provide the teacher with student answers to each question with key,

-- Classroom List report (summative scores as well as benchmark scores for standards taught reported by OAS objective), and
+- Classroom List reports include summative scores as well as benchmark scores for standards taught reported by OAS objective, and

 Formative quizzes provide reports that make it easy to monitor teaching pace, student proficiency, and to communicate goals and results with students and parents in: